-A prominent Philippines lawmaker has designed a bill aimed at taxing foreign-supplied digital services (e.g. streaming apps, social media ads and sales via online platforms) due to the substantial loss of revenue caused by the COVID-19 crisis.
+A Philippines House bill aimed at taxing foreign-supplied digital services (e.g. streaming apps, social media ads and sales via online platforms) due to the substantial loss of revenue caused by the COVID-19 crisis has passed committee stage.
 The bill proposes for the Philippine standard 12% VAT rate to apply to affected digital services.

 VAT collection – according to Salceda’s House Bill 6765 (the digital economy taxation bill) – could amount to an estimated PHP30 billion (circa USD590 million) per annum.
 Salceda refers specifically to a ‘Netflix tax’ (streaming)’, a ‘Facebook ads tax’ (social media ads), and a ‘Lazada tax’ (sales via platforms).
 Lazada is a very popular e-commerce platform in Southeast Asia, owned by the Alibaba Group.

 Salceda previously justified the introduction of the House Bill saying: “They have been raking in millions, if not billions, on behalf of the Filipinos, but not a single cent from the VAT.
 Zero.
 Simply put, these are not new taxes.
 These are tax administration measures that we hope will capture the value more fairly.”

 Digital services are becoming more of a target as sales (in general) have risen due to lockdown measures forcing customers to remain at home.
 As the popularity of such digital services increases, so too does the chance that they will become a target for tax authorities in need of additional revenue in this time of crisis.

 The proposed House Bill not only focuses on digital services but also on the sale of goods through marketplaces.
 Marketplaces are suggested as the collectors of VAT on behalf of sellers.
 This proposed approach mirrors those in other jurisdictions as the rules around the taxation of low value goods change.